What the Forest Map shows

 The Forest Map connects your security tools to the capabilities they support, so you can see coverage, gaps, and overlap in one view.

-The Forest Map is the view that connects your security stack to the work that stack is supposed to do.
+The Forest Map — shown in the app as CANOPY — is the view that connects your security stack to the work that stack is supposed to do.
 Tools sit on one side, capabilities sit on the other, and the lines between them tell you where you are covered and where you are exposed.

 Illustrative example data